 Note: ImageEngine will still convert to the best image format whether it is webp, jpeg2000 or something else.

-Client Hints enable the browser to send more detailed information about what size the image should be, relative to the viewport size.
+Client Hints enable the browser to send more detailed information about what size the image should be, relative to the viewport size, actual display size, screen resolution and network quality.

-To enable Client Hints you’ll have to explicitly enable it by adding the below
+To enable Client Hints for your site you’ll have to explicitly enable it by adding the below

 <meta> tag to your